Many people have asked me where to eat breakfast in Barcelona.

 €€-€€€ | Area: Eixample | Passeig de Sant Joan 82 | Metro: Verdaguer (various)

-Situated along one of Barcelona’s prettiest pedestrian avenues and walking distance to the legendary Sagrada Familia is the sofa-heavy, super hipster American-inspired brunch spot that’s straight out of Friends.
+Situated along one of Barcelona’s prettiest pedestrian avenues and walking distance to the legendary Sagrada Familia church is the sofa-heavy, super hipster American-inspired brunch spot that’s straight out of Friends.

 Don’t let the necessary mix of foreigners and fashionable locals scare you – the breakfast here is amazing.
 The juices made in house are as fresh as a June dip at the beach.
 Try the scrambled eggs with smoked salmon or the chocolate and banana pancakes.